 Take It Easy the Day Before

-On the day before your exam, you should be prepared, not cramming last minute study sessions.
-After spending hundreds of hours studying for the CMA Exam, this day needs to be low key and include a light review.
-Look over your notes, summary sheets, or notecards for a couple hours.
+On the day before your CMA test, you should be adequately prepared: not cramming at the last minute with a full study guide.
+After spending hundreds of hours studying for the CMA Exam, exam day needs to be low key and include only light review.
+Look over your CMA exam review notes, summary sheets, or audio lectures for a few hours.

-Make sure you relax and mentally prepare yourself for the next day.
+Ultimately, you should make sure you’re relaxed and mentally prepared for the next day.
 You’ve studied all you can and the best thing you can do for yourself now is to unwind and get a good night’s rest.
-You should sleep a normal amount of time—sleeping too much could make you groggy and too little sleep would affect your ability to recall information.
+If you followed your CMA prep course or CMA exam prep study planner all the way through, you should be in excellent shape!

 Getting to the Test Center